-A database transaction groups statements into one atomic unit: either every change commits together, or none does.
-Without it, a loop of individual inserts that fails partway leaves orphaned rows.
-With it, a single rollback() erases every insert since beginTransaction(), and the failure returns cleanly as an error you can log and retry — no faulty or partial data touches the table.
+A transaction groups statements into one unit: every change commits together, or none does.
+Without one, a loop of individual inserts that fails at row 237 leaves 236 orphaned rows and a table you now have to reconcile by hand.
+With one, a single rollback() erases everything since beginTransaction(), and the failure arrives as an exception you can log and retry.

-2. Use prepared statements.
-They separate SQL from data, which stops SQL injection and lets the database reuse the query plan across every row in the batch.
+Use real prepared statements.
+They separate SQL from data, which is what stops SQL injection, and they let the server reuse one query plan across the batch.
+Turning emulation off has a second consequence that matters later: it moves you under a hard limit on placeholder count.

 $pdo = new PDO(